mandar-saiyan87/foodplaza---food-order/README.md

 ## Features

-- \*\*User Login with Google account: Users can log in using their goggle account for secure authentication.
+- **User Login with Google account**: Users can log in using their goggle account for secure authentication.
 - **Add to Cart**: Users can add dishes to their cart for ordering.
 - **Browse Dishes by Category**: Users can easily browse dishes categorized for convenience.
 - **Order History**: Users can view their past orders and reorder their favorite dishes.